-- your option to exchange pension for lump sum - AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.
+- your option to swap pension for lump sum - information about pensions and lump sums that have already been paid to you - AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.

-You will also be asked for bank details and a copy of your birth certificate or passport
+You will also be asked for bank details and may be asked for a copy of your birth certificate or passport

-Step 4 You return the pension claim forms and any certificates that have been requested.
+Step 4 You return the forms and any documents that your pension administrators have requested.